matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 This also applies to logins done by application services.

+Both fields are optional.
+If `expires_in_ms` is missing, the client can assume the access token won't expire.
+If `refresh_token` is missing but `expires_in_ms` is present, the client can assume the access token will expire but it won't have a way to refresh the access token without re-logging in.

 ### Account registration API changes

 Unless `inhibit_login` is `true`, the account registration API returns two additional fields: